KolmogorovLab/minda/README.md

     <li>a number</li>
 </ol>

-Using the the TSV contents above, for example, to require that an ensemble call be one for which both ONT and PB agree, specify for `--tsv` input:
+For example, from the TSV contents above, to require that an ensemble call be one for which both ONT and PB agree, when using `--tsv` input, specify:
 ```
 "[['ONT_Severus', 'PB_Severus'], '>=', 2]"
 ```
-OR for `--vcfs` or `--tsv` input:
+OR when using `--vcfs` or `--tsv` input:
 ```
 "[[caller_names[:2], '>=', 2]"
 ```